Aarni Neuvonen: Investigation

-Later sightings
+Sightings

-In 1993, Neuvonen, then using the alias of Daniil Rosenberg was reported to be advertising little-used American and Japanese cars for 1000 USD on Ukrainian TV, defrauding hundreds of people out of an estimated million USD.
+In 1993, Neuvonen, then using the alias Daniil Rosenberg, was reported to be advertising little-used American and Japanese cars for 1000 USD on Ukrainian TV, defrauding hundreds of people out of an estimated million USD.

 In 1994, Neuvonen, then presenting himself as a citizen of Norway, was reported to be offering jobs in Europe to poor people in Bulgaria, defrauding about 400 people out of an estimated million USD.

 Status

-Neuvonen was never caught, and has been declared dead due to disappearance by an Estonian court at request of his wife of hurried marriage, to whom he had fraudulently sold an apartment on Lasnamäe.
+Neuvonen was never arrested, and was declared dead due to disappearance by an Estonian court at the request of his wife of hurried marriage, to whom he had fraudulently sold an apartment on Lasnamäe.